 The information on this page provides answers to questions that are frequently asked by prospective faculty, staff and students as well as donors, research partners, media and the general public.
 If the question you have is not answered here, please email email@example.com to be directed to the person or department who can provide an answer.

-For information about anatomical donations to IU School of Medicine, please explore the Anatomical Education Program FAQ page.
+For information about anatomical donations to IU School of Medicine, please explore the Body Donation page.
 For additional information or to discuss a donation by phone, call 317-274-7450.
 To send correspondence by postal mail, address the communication to Anatomical Education Program, Medical Science Building, Room 5035, 635 Barnhill Drive, Indianapolis, IN 46202.

 Admissions and Student FAQ